Erdogan wants a new constitution for Turkey - ExBulletin

 Erdogan wants a new constitution for Turkey

-Nicosia [Cyprus] Oct 31 (ANI): Turkey’s President Recep Tayyip Erdogan in a speech last Friday in Ankara which was touted as Erdogan’s vision for Turkey in the next century but was widely seen as his campaign manifesto election for the next elections next June, promised a new constitution that would guarantee the rights and freedoms of citizens.
+Nicosia: Turkey’s President Recep Tayyip Erdogan in a speech last Friday in Ankara, touted as Erdogan’s vision for Turkey in the next century, but widely seen as his campaign manifesto for the upcoming elections next June, promised a new constitution that would guarantee the rights and freedoms of citizens.

-“The term of validity of the September 12 constitution drafted after the 1980 military coup has already expired,” Erdogan said.
+“The shelf life of the September 12 constitution drafted after the 1980 military coup has already expired,” Erdogan said.

 Turkey’s president said the new constitution would strengthen “the rule of law, pluralism and equality”, although in recent years his increasingly autocratic rule has seriously weakened all of the above, as evidenced by relevant rankings of international organizations.